Editor’s Note: This episode initially aired on March 15, 2023. It may contain some details that are out of date.

 Be aware that anything you hear on this podcast doesn’t constitute financial advice.
 Always do your own research and consult your own experts before acting on anything you learn here.

-You can listen with the player at the top of this article or download the episode wherever you get your podcasts:
+You can download the episode wherever you get your podcasts:

 Don’t forget to check out our podcast page for more episodes designed to help you make the most of your money.